zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 Let's add the most naive signup procedure possible.
 It should:

 - accept an email and a password
-- create a new user in the database (`User` entity).
+- create a new user in the database.
 No password hashing, no nothing.
 We will work on this later.
 - return an object containing just the `{ id, email }`.

 **Start with a test**.
 We have already added a `signup.spec.ts` to show how to test a signup procedure.
 You will generally need to lean more on automated tests than on manual tests through a REST GUI client because RPC is slightly more tricky to test manually.
 However, you can still use a REST GUI client to [call the endpoints by hand](https://trpc.io/docs/rpc).